kgriffs/blog/_posts/2012-11-13-python-vs-node-vs-pypy-benchmarks.md

 Lately, I've been researching the various merits of Python vs. JavaScript (ala Node.js), in terms of developing web-scale cloud services.
 In the course of my work, I decided to port a highly-optimized, HTTP-based message bus (currently running in production) from Python to JavaScript.
 In a [previous post][last-post], I shared the results from some informal performance testing I did on the two implementations.

 In this post, I'd like to share my results from a second round of more rigorous performance testing.
 In this round, the environment and variables under test were much more tightly controlled than before.
 In addition, I switched from using [ApacheBench][ab] to [Autobench][autobench]/[Httperf][httperf], in order to generate a higher and more consistent load against the server than ab could deliver.
-I used [weighttp][weighttp] to verify the results.
+I then used [weighttp][weighttp] to verify my results.

 [last-post]: /2012/10/23/python-vs-node-vs-pypy.html
 [autobench]: http://www.xenoclast.org/autobench/